tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 But computers don’t share that constraint.
 They can keep multiple symbolic paths active at once, evaluate them in parallel, and preserve intermediate structure across time — if we give them a system that allows it.

-**MAR provides that system.**
+MAR provides that system.

 **Mathematical Adaptive Reasoning (MAR)** is a structured architecture for symbolic computing.
 It keeps symbolic expressions intact across memory, transformation, and evaluation.
 Rather than resolving everything up front, MAR preserves compositional form — and allows reasoning to unfold when and where it’s needed.

-The architecture is built on four symbolic pillars.
-Each addresses a distinct aspect of symbolic execution — from representation to decision-making to flow.
-These pillars are designed to work together, but can also be used independently, depending on what your system requires.
+The architecture is built on four symbolic pillars, each addressing a distinct aspect of symbolic execution — from representation to decision-making to flow.
+These pillars are designed to work together as a complete system, but can also be used independently, depending on what your application requires.

+The four pillars of MAR are:

+- **ASN** — Adaptive Symbolic Notation
+- **ADM** — Adaptive Decision Module
+- **Symbolic Software Layer**
+- **Symbolic Hardware Layer**

+Each of these will be introduced in the sections below.

 ---